GSA/plainlanguage.gov/_pages/about/definitions/clear-writing-and-plain-language.md

 ---
 title: Clear writing and plain language
-permalink: /resources/articles/clear-writing-and-plain-language/
+permalink: /about/definitions/clear-writing-and-plain-language/
-sidenav: resources
+sidenav: about

 ---

-## Excerpt from the EPA writing course
+_An excerpt from the EPA writing course, by Nick Wright._

-by Nick Wright

 Good writing: